SkylineCommunications/dataminer-docs/connector-help/connector_help/GeoSync_Microwave_TRR-Ku2.md

 ## About

-The **GeoSync Microwave TRR-Ku2** driver controls and monitors the bands and attenuation of the device.
+The **GeoSync Microwave TRR-Ku2** connector controls and monitors the bands and attenuation of the device.

 ### Version Info